-How to Perform a Content Audit
+How to Perform an SEO Content Audit

 Key takeaways

-What is a content audit?
+What is an SEO content audit?

-A content audit can be defined as an analysis of the quality and effectiveness of the content you’ve created to assess how well you’re currently meeting your audience’s needs.
+An SEO content audit can be defined as an analysis of the quality and effectiveness of the content you’ve created to assess how well you’re currently meeting your audience’s needs.
 By taking inventory of the whole blog, distinct categories within your blog, or of all your digital content, you can significantly improve your content marketing strategy and boost your entire business’s growth potential.

 After completing the evaluation, you’ll be able to decide which types of content on your site require optimization, updating, repurposing, or maybe even deleting.
 From the long-term perspective, doing this will help you close gaps to create high-quality end-to-end customer experiences.